 In a famous paper, Alan Turing proposed a behaviouristic definition of artificial intelligence.
 A machine should be declared intelligent if it can fool human judges in a written conversation so that they believe that they are talking with another human being.

-Hawking.jpg Improvements in statistical machine learning (data mining, deep learning) led some famous people predict such a surge of machine intellectual capabilities that they could lead to the end of humankind (see Stephen Hawking’s or Bill Gates’ warnings).
+Improvements in statistical machine learning (data mining, deep learning) led some famous people to predict such a surge in machine intellectual capabilities that they could lead to the end of humankind (see Stephen Hawking’s or Bill Gates’s warnings).
 These concerns probably motivated other important figures to sign a call for better use of AI techniques.
+We should not underestimate the danger of giving robots too much decision power.
+For instance, in high-frequency trading, virtually all decisions are made by computer programs; financial crashes may be the result, as was the case in 2010.

-Current NLP techniques such as transformers are impressive.
-Play with ChatGPT to get convinced.
 However, it is quite unlikely that the mere extension of statistical techniques may ever constitute a threat to humankind.
-Statistical machines such as transformers are inherently limited to interpolating/extrapolating from known data.

 Let’s take an example.
-Try to ask this question: Mains.jpg
+Try to ask this question:

-How many phalanges are there in a Human body ?
+How many phalanges are there in a human body ?

 Make a real try to answer the question, and write down your answer.